patilsushilofficial/patilsushilofficial/README.md

 # Hi there, I'm Sushil Patil! 👋

-Welcome to my GitHub!
-I’m a **Frontend Engineer (React & React Native) with 3.5+ years of experience**, focused on building fast, scalable, and user-friendly Web & Mobile applications.
+I’m a **Frontend Engineer (React & React Native) with 3.5+ years of experience**, focused on building fast, scalable, and user-friendly applications for both Web and Mobile platforms.

 ![Profile Views](https://komarev.com/ghpvc/?username=patilsushilofficial&color=brightgreen)